 How Much Space Do You Need?

-Lastly, having just enough space to step onto a treadmill isn’t enough for proper functionality; it can also be an essential part of staying safe.
+Lastly, having just enough space to step onto a treadmill isn’t enough for proper functionality; it can also be essential for staying safe.
 If you slip on the treadmill and fall to the side, it’s better to fall onto the ground than to crash into furniture.

-The ASTM (formerly called the American Society for Testing and Materials), recommends having at least 19.7 inches of open space on each side of the treadmill as well as 78 inches behind it with no obstructions.
+The ASTM2 (formerly called the American Society for Testing and Materials) recommends having at least 19.7 inches of open space on each side of the treadmill (including the front) as well as 78 inches behind it with no obstructions.
 Many brands, like NordicTrack and Horizon Fitness, also include suggested spacing in their owners’ manuals.

 Save Room With a Folding Treadmill

-Folding treadmills offer a wide range of benefits for a home gym, namely, that they allow you to save some valuable floor space.
+Folding treadmills offer a wide range of benefits for a home gym—namely, they allow you to save some valuable floor space when not in the throes of training.
 Being able to fold up a large machine like a treadmill can be a huge benefit when incorporating fitness equipment into a small space.
-Many foldable treadmills come with transport wheels as well so you can move the machine in and out of rooms as you need or don’t need it.
+Many foldable treadmills come with transport wheels, as well, so you can move the machine in and out of rooms with greater ease.

-We have to point out that folding treadmills could pose a safety risk.
-Treadmill decks that are not latched correctly into the folded position could fall onto a child or pet.
-Read the directions carefully and make sure that when you fold it and put it away that you have secured it properly every time.
+We have to point out, though, that folding treadmills could pose a safety risk.
+Treadmill decks that are not secured properly when folded—either via a gas shock or locking mechanism—could fall onto a child or pet, leading to potentially injury.
+Read the directions carefully and make sure that when you fold the machine for storage, you have secured it properly every time.

 Treadmill Dimensions: Final Thoughts